luisjavierB0/Bootcamp_CPU_ALU_/docs/info.md

 ---

-## Physical use on the Tiny Tapeout demo board
+## Physical use in a real setup

-## General concept
-In physical use, the design is intended to be driven by the Tiny Tapeout demo board controller.
+## What is loaded physically

-The CPU does **not** fetch instructions continuously from external memory during execution.
+The chip does **not** read a file directly.
-Instead:

-1. the external controller sends instruction frames through SPI,
-2. the ASIC stores them into internal memory,
-3. the ASIC executes autonomously from internal memory.

-## Practical board-level use
-A typical physical demonstration would follow this sequence:

-### Step 1: Power and select the design
-Power the Tiny Tapeout demo board and select the target project.

-### Step 2: Provide clock
-Use the board clock source for the ASIC.

-### Step 3: Hold execution disabled
-Keep:
+In a real setup, an external controller stores the program file, converts each line into a 24-bit SPI frame, and sends those frames to the ASIC.

+That means the practical flow is:

+1. create a file containing address/instruction pairs
+2. convert them to 24-bit frames
-- `RUN = 0`
+3. send them through SPI while `RUN = 0`

-so that the CPU remains in program load mode.

-### Step 4: Send SPI program frames
-Drive these pins:

-- `uio[0]` → `SPI_SCK`
-- `uio[1]` → `SPI_CS_N`
-- `uio[2]` → `SPI_MOSI`

-One 24-bit frame is sent for each instruction.

-### Step 5: Wait for load confirmation
-Observe:

-- `uio[3]` → `PROGRAM_LOADED`

-### Step 6: Start program execution
-Set:

-- `RUN = 1`
+4. set `RUN = 1` to start execution

-The CPU starts from address `0`.

-### Step 7: Observe result and end of execution
-Monitor:

-- `uo[7:0]` → program result/output
-- `uio[4]` → `HALTED`
-- `uio[5]` → `RUN_ECHO`
+## Typical physical controller
+A practical controller may be:

+- a microcontroller
+- an FPGA
+- a USB-to-GPIO host
-## Practical interpretation of demo board memory
+- a demo board controller
-If the demo board controller stores the intended instruction frames on its side, that board-side storage is used only as a **source for loading**.
-The actual execution takes place from the ASIC internal instruction memory.

-So, physically, the board acts as:
+The controller acts as:
-- instruction source

 - SPI master
-- clock/control provider
+- clock/control source
+- external program source

-while the ASIC acts as:
+The ASIC acts as:

+- SPI program target
-- instruction memory target
+- internal program memory
 - autonomous execution engine

 ---

-## Test and validation concept
+## Human-visible operation

+## Important practical detail
+If the CPU is clocked too fast, a human will not be able to observe the intermediate behavior directly.

+That means the design is easiest to demonstrate in one of these ways:

+### 1. Slow clock mode
+Use a slow external clock so that the output can be seen by eye.

+For example, the controller may provide:

+- one instruction every visible fraction of a second
+- a very slow continuous clock
+- or a manual step-style clock

+### 2. Step-by-step demonstration
+Advance the clock manually or under software control so the observer can see:

+- when `PROGRAM_LOADED` goes high
+- when `RUN` is active
+- when `HALTED` goes high
+- what value appears on `uo[7:0]`

+### 3. Final-result-only demonstration
+Run the CPU at normal speed, then simply display the final output and halt status.

+---

+## Practical interpretation of outputs

+### `uo[7:0]`
+This is the visible CPU output port.

+In a real setup, it can be connected to:

+- LEDs
+- a logic analyzer
+- a microcontroller input bank
+- a display interface outside the ASIC

+### `uio[3] = PROGRAM_LOADED`
+Useful to verify that at least one instruction write has been accepted.

+### `uio[4] = HALTED`
+Useful to know when the program finished.

+### `uio[5] = RUN_ECHO`
+Useful to confirm the current execution mode.

+---

+## Real-world loading example

+A realistic usage scenario is:

+1. Keep `RUN = 0`
+2. Send the frames:
+   - `0x002033`
+   - `0x01E000`
+   - `0x029000`
+   - `0x03F000`
+   - `0x04D000`
+3. Wait for `PROGRAM_LOADED = 1`
+4. Apply a slow visible clock or a step clock
+5. Set `RUN = 1`
+6. Observe:
+   - `uo[7:0] = 0x33`
+   - `HALTED = 1` at the end

+---

+## What this architecture is optimized for

+The architecture is optimized for:

+- compact programmable behavior
+- external program loading
+- internal autonomous execution
+- simple physical interfacing
+- easy demonstration of final outputs and execution status

+It is **not** optimized for:

+- long programs
+- large internal memories
+- direct file parsing on-chip
+- human-visible execution at high clock frequency without external assistance

+For human-friendly demos, the external controller should provide either:

+- a slow clock
+- a step clock
+- or a final-result display strategy

+---

+## Validation intent

-The project test flow validates:
+The project test flow is meant to validate:

 - SPI instruction loading
 - correct memory writes
 - autonomous execution
 - output behavior
-- halt detection
+- halt signaling
 - gate-level compatibility

-The testbench structure reflects the real usage model of the design:
+The validation strategy matches the real usage model:

 - load through SPI
 - execute internally
-- verify output and status
+- verify visible output and status signals

 ---

 ## Project intent

-This project extends a simple ALU-style exercise into a compact programmable processing system.
+This design extends a simple ALU-style exercise into a compact programmable processing system.

-Instead of applying operations manually every time, the ALU is controlled by a small CPU that:
+Instead of triggering operations manually every time, the ALU is controlled by a small CPU that:

 - receives a short program
 - stores it internally
 - executes it autonomously

-This makes the project more representative of a real programmable digital block while still remaining compact enough for Tiny Tapeout.
+This makes the project closer to a real programmable digital block while still remaining compact enough for Tiny Tapeout.